How to create US map with colored states

 In this article, we will walk you through the steps to create a customized color-coded US map using Ultimaps.
 We will cover Illustration Maps in this article (the maps that don't require data import, so you can color the states manually).

 As a result, you'll get a map that can be exported as a PNG or SVG for use in your presentations and publications, or for printing purposes.
-Alternatively, you'll be able to share your map by publishing it and obtaining a link.
+Alternatively, you'll be able to share your map by generating a link or embed it on your website.

 A note on Illustration Maps